tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git pull origin main` changes will be merged to main.
 Hoặc dùng `git pull origin` or just `git pull`

+git pull fromBranch toBranch (Pulls commits that are different from one branch into another branch so that merging two branches together is easy)

 ### Fork, Pull Request & Open Source contribution

+- Head branch: The branch whose changes are combined into the base branch when you merge a pull request.
+Also known as the "compare branch."
+Ví dụ `feature`.
+- Base branch: `main` or `release`.

 Khi làm với repo công ty, người khác: